 THE RECORDINGS • Turnin' Up the Heat, 1997, M S Distributing; Mo' Heat, 2001, The Orchard; Get up and Shake It, 2016, Club Savoy Records

-Greg Adams and East Bay Soul will take the SkyPark stage on Thursday, August 17.
-Adams, who first appeared at the Blue Jay Jazz Festival in 2004, is among America's most admired trumpet players.
-Before releasing his first solo album, the chart-topping Hidden Agenda, in 1995, Adams was a founding member of the legendary Tower of Power, where he performed and arranged on 14 TOP recordings.
+Greg Adams East Bay Soul first appeared at the Blue Jay Jazz Festival in 2004.
+Adams, among America's most admired trumpet players, released his first solo album, the chart-topping Hidden Agenda, in 1995, after 25 years in the legendary Tower of Power.
+Adams, a founding member of the Oakland-based soul-funk outfit, had performed and arranged on 14 TOP recordings.
 More recently he formed a horn-powered band of his own, East Bay Soul, which now is an established force across genres, including jazz, pop, rock, R&B, soul and funk.
 In addition to his work with Tower of Power, the Grammy- and Emmy-nominated Adams arranged, performed and recorded with Wilson Pickett, Rod Stewart, Lyle Lovett, Luther Vandross, Aaron Neville, The Brothers Johnson, Al Green, Quincy Jones, B.B.
 King, Ray Charles, and The Rolling Stones among others.
-His recent release, That's Life, features horn-fueled and orchestrated vintage soul and pop.
+The most recent East Bay Soul release, That's Life, features horn-fueled and orchestrated vintage soul and pop.